spectrocloud/librarium/docs/docs-content/clusters/cluster-management/update-k8s-cluster.md

 Navigate to the left **Main Menu** and select **Profiles**.
 Find the cluster profile that with the name pattern `tf-[cloud provider]-profile` corresponding to your cloud provider.
 Select it to view its details.

-The version dropdown displays the two versions of this profile.
+The version drop-down displays the two versions of this profile.
 Select option **1.1.0**.
 The overview of this version displays the profile layers of this cluster profile and shows that it is in use on one cluster.

 ![Image that shows TF cluster profile version 1.1.0](/tutorials/deploy-cluster-profile-updates/clusters_cluster-management_deploy-cluster-profile-updates_tf-profile-new-version.png)